minhthong582000/postgres-pgadmin-docker-compose/README.md

 > postgres.env

 ```
-POSTGRES_PASSWORD=postgres
+POSTGRES_USER=pguser
+POSTGRES_PASSWORD=pgpassword
+POSTGRES_DB=pgdatabase
 ```

-You can change the value of email and password variables to whatever you want.
+You can change the value to whatever you want.

-Go to: [pgadmin-container-deployment](https://www.pgadmin.org/docs/pgadmin4/development/container_deployment.html#environment-variables) and [postgres-docker-hub](https://hub.docker.com/_/postgres?tab=description) to fill in any configurations that are important for you.
+For more information, go to [pgadmin-container-deployment](https://www.pgadmin.org/docs/pgadmin4/development/container_deployment.html#environment-variables) or [postgres-docker-hub](https://hub.docker.com/_/postgres?tab=description), and fill in any configurations that are important for you.

 To install it simply do following from your terminal: